brunorijsman/cascade-python/docs/source/comparison-conclusions.rst

 Differences in the detailed shape of the channel use graph.
 -----------------------------------------------------------

 In many respects, most of my reproduced channel use figures match the figures in the original literature quite well.
 The overall shape matches quite well.
 The appearance of saw-tooth patterns matches quite well.
 The numerical value matches quite well.
-We always count a pair of a ask parity message and a ask parity reply as a single channel use; some papers count them separately doubling the values.

 In some other aspects, however, there are some striking differences between the original and reproduced channel use figures as well.